dk14/wolfram-mega/docs/dsl.md

 They introduce ambigous semantics of observation: Alice can benefit regardless of **specific** outcome, but cannot benefit from every outcome possible.

+> allowFork option (enabled in `dsl.unsafe`) allows such semi-ambigous semantics (e.g. for InterestRateSwap), but doubles the enumerated space for such outcome.

 > None of `unsafe` operations directly disable `PerfectHedge` check.
 They only speculate on semantics of observation.

-For instance, this form is allowed, even without unsafe:
+For instance, this form is allowed, even without `unsafe`:

 ```ts
 if (obs1){